 Just know that – while some UFO sightings may be temporarily or indefinitely unexplained – most can be explained.

-And don’t get too excited or scared if you ever see some rare object in the sky.
-If you see something in the sky that initially seems strange, there’s no better way to investigate quickly than taking a closer look with optical aid.
+And don’t get too excited or scared if you ever see some rare or strange object in the sky; there’s no better way to investigate quickly than taking a closer look with optical aid.
 Keep a pair of binoculars handy!
+There are also excellent websites such as Heavens-Above to check celestial happenings and local satellites passing by.

-Bottom line: A list of natural and human-made objects in the sky that people frequently mistake for UFOs.
+Bottom line: A reference list of he most common natural and human-made phenomena in the sky that people frequently mistake for UFOs.